I made this comment a while back and figured it was worth repeating here:

 It’s not that difficult to learn how to speak a language in a very short amount of time (even several weeks), but to acquire an ear for the language and to be able to catch what people are saying takes a lot of time and exposure to the target language.

-Of the 4 language skills – speaking, listening, reading and writing – it’s my view that listening is the biggest hurdle and the toughest challenge to beat without a doubt.
+Of the 4 language skills – speaking, listening, reading and writing – it’s my view that listening is the biggest hurdle and the toughest (or at least most time consuming) challenge to beat without a doubt.

 What I learned from Australian military language testing

-I passed my testing for entry into the Australian Defence Force early last year as a signals operator linguist for the Air Force.
+I passed my testing for entry into the Australian Defence Force a while back as a signals operator linguist for the Air Force.

 It’s actually been a long-term dream of mine to serve in the armed forces and I saw it as a great way to put my passion for foreign languages to use, and to also be paid to acquire more languages.
 For a few personal reasons I had to put the application on hold at the time and ended up heading to The Republic of Georgia as a teacher instead.